 After a nice chat at the ticket counter with cheerful and helpful museum staff, we started our tour in the 135-seat Virginia G. Piper Charitable Trust Theater/Auditorium just beyond the lobby with a 10-minute film called “Spirit Is”.
 The film presents a story of the American West, one that sets the tone for the museum experience and conveys a message of “spirit matters” and the importance of having respect for the land, people, the journey of human beings, and all things.

 October 2020 note: Due to COVID-19, theater programming has been postponed until safe to resume.

 The museum has a wonderful collection of 20 bronze statues by John Coleman, one of the most renowned artists of the American West, in the “Of Spirit and Flame” exhibition I enjoyed them as works of art but also appreciated the detail of the Native American portrayals and the stories they told.

 I was pleased to learn about early Scottsdale resident Marjorie Thomas (1885 – 1978), a true pioneer in Western art who was an eye-witness to many events in Arizona history.
 About 40 of her paintings of desert landscapes, Native peoples, and scenes of daily life on the ranch are on exhibit depicting early Western history.

 Western film history

-The Rennard Strickland Collection of Western Film History exhibition (running through September 30, 2018) has over 100 Western film posters and lobby cards from the 1890s to mid-1980s.
+One of the special temporary exhibitions we saw was the Rennard Strickland Collection of Western Film History (ended on September 30, 2018) has over 100 Western film posters and lobby cards from the 1890s to mid-1980s.
 It was a fun exhibit for both of us, but particularly for film buff Mr. TWS, who has probably seen most of these movies — many more than once!

 Old West artifacts